Zahir Raihan

-Mohammad Zahirullah (19 August 1935 – disappeared 30 January 1972), known as Zahir Raihan, was a Bangladeshi novelist, writer and filmmaker.
+Mohammad Zahirullah (19 August 1935 – disappeared 30 January 1972), known as Zahir Raihan (/bn/), (Note: /bn/.) was a Bangladeshi novelist, writer and filmmaker.
 He is most notable for his documentary Stop Genocide (1971), made during the Bangladesh Liberation War.
 He was posthumously awarded Ekushey Padak in 1977 and Independence Day Award in 1992 by the government of Bangladesh.

 Early life and education

 Mohammad Zahirullah was born on 19 August 1935 in the village of Majupur in Sonagazi, Feni subdivision, then a part of the Bengal Presidency's Noakhali district.
 His father, Mawlana Mohammad Habibullah, was a professor at the Calcutta Alia Madrasa and later the Dacca Alia Madrasa.
 Raihan had enrolled at the former institution's Anglo-Persian Department but his studies were interrupted due to the Partition of Bengal in 1947, and so he, along with his parents, returned to his village from Calcutta.